 - Transfer the mixture to a food processor and pulse 3 to 4 times, just until a coarse paste is achieved.
 Stir in the parsley.

 - Line a loaf pan with plastic wrap and scrape the chicken liver mixture into the pan.
-Cover the terrine with plastic wrap and refrigerate until the butter solidifies, at least several hours and preferably overnight.
+Cover with plastic wrap and refrigerate until the butter solidifies, at least several hours and preferably overnight.